 You are free to choose your preferred citation style (e.g., APA, MLA, Chicago), but please be consistent in its use.
 Include sufficient bibliographic detail to allow the referenced material to be retrieved by the instructor and course colleagues.
+DOIs are appreciated but not required.
 See Purdue's University's OWL (Online Writing Lab) for guidance on writing, organizing your work, and citing sources. https://owl.purdue.edu/owl/purdue\owl.html